Online Safety Policy 2024.docx

 • Personal data sent over the Internet will be encrypted or otherwise secured.

 • Use of portable media such as memory sticks and CD-ROMs will be reviewed.
-Portable media may not be brought into Roselyn House School / The RHISE Service without specific permission from the ICT Co-ordinator and Head Teacher or Deputy Head Teacher (s) and a virus check.
+Portable media may not be brought into Roselyn House School without specific permission from the ICT Co-ordinator and Head Teacher or Deputy Head Teacher (s) and a virus check.

 • Unapproved system utilities and executable files will not be allowed in students’ work areas or attached to e-mail.